tacahiroy/windows-terminal-colorscheme-isotake/README.md

 # Windows Terminal Colorscheme Isotake

-This is a colorscheme for Windows Terminal which is easy to your eyes.
+This is a light green based colorscheme for Windows Terminal.
+Isotake is a town where I was born and grew up; it has beautiful seas and forests.

 ## 256 colours